asadullah06/MoviesApp/README.md

 * run the project on the selected device or emulator

 ## Tools and Technalogies used to develop the app
-* Jetpack components like ViewModel, ViewBinding, Androidx
+* Jetpack components like ViewModel, coroutines, ViewBinding, Kotlin stateflow, Androidx
+* Dependency injection usiing dagger Hilt
+* Facebook shimmer view to show loading animation
 * Third party library to play youtube video can be found at [Library link][url2]
 * Retrofit and OkHttp for the netwoork requests.
 * Constraint layout for the designing the screens